Can Summer Camp Childcare Expenses Provide Tax Relief?

 - The expenses must have been for a child age 12 or younger

-- The child lived with the taxpayer claiming the credit for more than half of the year
+- The child lived with the taxpayer claiming the child care tax credit for more than half of the year.

-Camp expenses can qualify for the credit if they are specialized (e.g., camps that specialize in computers or soccer) are general.
+Camp expenses can qualify for the child care tax credit if they are specialized (e.g. camps that specialize in computers or soccer) are general.
 If the camp provides transportation, expenses for such transportation may also qualify.

 Taxpayers that send children to camp and qualify in accordance with IRS requirements should be aware of the following

-- The taxpayer's filing status must be single, married and filing jointly, head of household, or a qualifying widow(er) with a dependent child to qualify for this credit.
-A “married and filing separately” status will disqualify a taxpayer.
+The taxpayer's filing status of single, married and filing jointly, head of household, or a qualifying widow(er) with a dependent child will qualify for this tax credit.
+A “married and filing separately” status may disqualify a taxpayer.

 If a taxpayer's employer provides childcare benefits, and the taxpayer excludes that benefit from his income, the taxpayer must deduct the amount of employer-provided benefits from other qualifying childcare expenses.